adhil2000/C-LeetCode/Two-Sum/README.md

 # My Implementation:
 The method I have chosen yields a time complexity of O(n^2).
 Other programming languages, make use of a HashMap which yields a time complexity of O(n).
-However in C to implement this, sacrifices Space Complexity.
+A HashMap can be implemented in C, however this would scarfice Space Complexity.

 # 1. Two Sum